arcana-network/docs.arcana/includes/text-snippets/steam_config_steps.md

 -->

 Do not close the {{config.extra.arcana.dashboard_name}} browser tab.
-Open another tab and browse Steam Community Site and obtain the API Key.
+Open another tab and browse Steam Community Site and obtain the API Key in the next step.
 Then come back to the {{config.extra.arcana.dashboard_name}} tab and complete the app configuration settings.

 ## Step 2: Get Steam OAuth API Key